SymptomsBy Mayo Clinic Staff

-Chagas disease can be acute or chronic.
+Chagas disease can cause a sudden, brief illness (acute), or it may be a long-lasting (chronic) condition.
 Symptoms range from mild to severe, although many people don't experience symptoms until the chronic stage.

-The acute phase of Chagas disease, which lasts for weeks or months, may be symptom-free.
+The acute phase of Chagas disease, which lasts for weeks or months, is often symptom-free.
 When signs and symptoms do occur, they are usually mild and may include:

 - Swelling at the infection site